MileHacker Logo

 Accommodation & Pacing

 Consider vacation rentals (apartments) for more space and kitchen facilities, useful for preparing meals for children.
 Do not overschedule.
 Allow for downtime, playground visits, and flexibility in your daily plans.
-A stroller for younger children can be helpful.
+A stroller for younger children can be valuable.

 Managing Group Logistics and Reservations